gulsher7/gulsher7/README.md

 ## About Me
 - 📺 Checkout out my YouTube channel where I contributing to the growth of the React Native ecosystem [Intellect Developer](https://www.youtube.com/@IntellectDeveloper/videos)
 - 🔭 I’m currently working on company core product.
-- 🌱 I’m currently learning nodeJS.
+- 🌱 I’m currently learning swiftUI.
 - 👯 Alwasy ready to collab.
-I’m looking to collaborate on video trimmer in react native.
+I’m looking to collaborate on video editor in react native.